phibkro/connect4-javafx/README.md

 ### App description

-Chess is a turn-based boardgame played between 2 players where you win if you checkmate your opponent.
+Connect4 is a turn-based boardgame played between 2 players where you win if you line up 4 pieces in a row, horizontally, vertically or diagonally.
-The goal of this application is to create a playable game of chess with correct underlying game logic and an interactive user interface for playing moves.
+The goal of this application is to create a playable game of Connect4 with correct underlying game logic and an interactive Graphical User Interface (GUI) for playing moves.

 ### Functional requirements